High Quality Bixler 1.1 Build (APM2.x)¶

 - I will also use Welder’s Glue for assembling the foam air frame and building an access door in the fuselage.

-The APM mounted on the plate: (Pictured are the stock cables to the GPS.
-I will actually be using the 30cm cables)
+The APM autopilot mounted on the plate: (Pictured are the stock cables to the GPS.
+I actually used longer 30cm cables)

 Preparing the Fuselage¶